posit-dev/publisher/docs/vscode.md

 For instructions on how to create a Connect API key, see the [Connect documentation](https://docs.posit.co/connect/user/api-keys/index.html#api-keys-creating).

+#### via Environment Variables

+A Credential can also be set using environment variables:

+`CONNECT_SERVER`: The URL of the Connect server.

+`CONNECT_API_KEY`: Your API key for the Connect server.

 ### Help and Feedback

 This view contains links to this documentation and other resources.